lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 <img width="1436" height="1115" alt="Screenshot 2025-08-26 at 12 01 19 PM" src="https://github.com/user-attachments/assets/52933def-ddbc-45c3-ad8d-6a2e1849a528" />

 ### RNAseq_align_to_CSynth_cylindrical_axis.m
 Description: Visualization of spatial variation in transcription levels determined by mapping RNA-seq data to 3D position on CSynth structure.
-An aggregate analysis is done where chromosomes are isotropically scaled to the same size, viewed using cylindrical coordinates to show the average transcription level vs distance to centre/surface of the chromosome.
-See: Fig 5 & S10 in paper.
+An aggregate analysis is done where chromosomes are isotropically scaled to the same size, viewed using cylindrical coordinates to show the average transcription level vs distance to centre/surface of the chromosome. **Used to generate: Fig. 5 & S10 in paper.**

 ## 6. IGM:
 The Integrated Genome Modeling (IGM) platform was developed by the Alber Lab at UCLA (https://github.com/alberlab/igm).
 We used their platform to generate an ensemble of polymer conformations consistent with experimental dinoflagellate Hi-C data.
 More detailed instructions on how to use IGM is located on their github.